Reinliu/reinliu.github.io/_pages/about.md

 My research interests are:

-Machine learning, Deep learning, Generative AI, Controllable Generative Models, Audio Signal Processing, Sound Synthesis and Sound Design, Multi-Modal Large Audio-Language Modeels(MLLM), Human Computer Interaction.
+Machine learning, Deep learning, Generative AI, Controllable Generative Models, Audio Signal Processing, Time Series Prediction, Data Analysis, Sound Synthesis and Sound Design, Multi-Modal Large Audio-Language Modeels(MLLM), Human Computer Interaction.

 I come from a highly diverse background.
 Prior to my Phd, I received my B.A.
 Music and Sound Design at University of Technology Sydney and M.A.
 Interaction Design and Electronic Arts at University of Sydney.
 You can access my [portfolio](https://vimeo.com/reinliu) prior to 2021, when I was a media artist and sound designer.
 In 2023, I was a research intern at [Dolby Laboratories](https://www.dolby.com/) Advanced Technology Group(ATG) working on DDSP for general audio synthesis and control.